A Comprehensive Overview

 Historical Origins and Mythological Stories

-Another popular legend speaks of the Sun God, Surya, reconciling with his son Shani (Saturn), promoting forgiveness and harmony.
-In Bengal, it commemorates the descent of the river goddess Ganga to Earth.
+A well-known tale tells of Surya, the Sun God, mending ties with his son Shani (Saturn), symbolizing unity and forgiveness.
+In Bengal, it marks the sacred arrival of Goddess Ganga to Earth.

 Spiritual Significance